M6Securities/manius-market/README.md

 ### What is Manius Market?

 This is an online market place, with a focus on markets instead of products like Amazon.
-This is probably similar to Shopify, but I've never used it so I have no idea what their tools are like, this is simply what I would like to see in a similar app.
+This is probably similar to Shopify or Etsy, but I've never used it so I have no idea what their tools are like, this is simply what I would like to see in a similar app.
 But this is not a Shopify clone.

 It'll have features such as online ordering, inventory management, maybe a basic CMS system, and more.
 All payment processing will be done through Stripe, and will take full advantage of their API.
 I doubt that will change, working with PayPal is a pain.

-Currently, this is just a wrapper around Stripe, but I'm hoping to add more features in the future that will set it apart.
+This is very reliant on Stripe, though in theory I could add other payment options.
+But that's not planned, as I like Stripe for their tax integration.

 ### Details